 Each year, hundreds of opportunities for transplants are missed because families aren't sure what to do.

-Your family will always be asked to support your registered decision, and clinicians will never proceed with organ donation if your family or loved ones object.
+Your family will always be consulted about whether you wanted to be an organ donor or not, and clinicians will never proceed with organ donation if your family or loved ones object.

 Leave them certain

 If you want to be an organ donor after you die, it's really important that you talk to your loved ones and make sure they understand and support your organ donation decision.
 You can also register your decision on the NHS Organ Donor Register.